 Sexual abuse happens more often than people think, and some of the worst predators are those who no one ever suspected.
 Although your attacker may be held criminally responsible, the civil court system exists to compensate you for the financial costs you suffer.
-The sexual abuse attorneys of Hale & Monico understand this, and we work hard to win the compensation that victims deserve.
+The Chicago sexual assault and abuse attorneys of Hale & Monico understand this, and we work hard to win the compensation that victims deserve.

 Sexual Abuse and Sexual Assault: What’s the Difference?